What Is the Strongest Opiate?

 Following the above strong opiates and opioids, they then go down in strength from there.
 Oxycodone isn’t as potent as the aforementioned drugs, but it is still very addictive.
 Oxycodone is found in brand-name drugs like Percocet and Oxycontin.
 Morphine is a natural opiate used in medicine, and it’s half as powerful as oxycodone.
 Hydrocodone’s potency is between morphine and oxycodone’s potency.
 Codeine is one of the weakest opioids and is usually given in cough medicines or to alleviate pain ranging from mild to moderate.

 While the strength of opiates and opioids may vary, it’s important to realize they are all addictive and can cause physical dependence.
-If you or a loved one struggles with opiate or opioid misuse, please reach out to our team of addiction and recovery specialists at The Recovery Village.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.